skoblov-lab/genetic/README.md

 ```

-Note that the engine need to have a single parameter.
+Note that the engine must have a single argument.
 That is because in some
 cases one may want to generate a new value based on the current state of the
 genome.
 We will generate the values totally randomly.

 Let's create the first individual.
-Let is have 10 genes.
+Let it have 10 genes.
 We can provide unique
 engine for each gene, but in this case all genes will have the same engine.
 And let's set the random mutation rate to `0.1`.